TheProfs/twilio-playground/README.md

  - Client sends a request to create a *Room*.
 If the *Room* does not exist, it is created.
+   - The Room is created with a specified [webhook URL][twilio-webhooks] which sends Twilio events to [bp-webhook-broadcast][bp-webhook-broadcast] which in turn broadcasts those events to a [RabbitMQ][cloud-amqp] queue.
+   This app listens for the *Room* events on that queue.
  - Client sends a server request to create an *Access Token*, granting access to that *Room*.
  - Client connects to the *Room* using the *Access Token*.